RSRawat06/NetDetect/README.md

 * Baseline featurization module to extract engineered features to compare against our feature-engineering-free network.
 * Different recurrent neural network architectures implemented in Tensorflow

+### Code breakdown
+`botnet_attention` module:
+* This module is for downloading the default datasets and training our models on them

+`flow_featurization` module:
+* This module is for generating the default ISCX/ISOT datasets that can be downloaded as detailed in `Installation`
+* Unless you intend on adding a new dataset or modifying the preprocessing procedures for the default ISCX and ISOT datasets, you should not need to use this module.

 ### Contributions
 Feel free to make a pull request if you have any suggestions.
 Contributors are listed under `contributors.txt`.